cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 * `tapFocus` - Defaults to false - Allows the user to tap to focus, when the view is in the foreground
 * `previewDrag` - Defaults to false - Does not work if toBack is set to false
 * `disableExifHeaderStripping` - Defaults to false - On Android disable automatic rotation of the image, and let the browser deal with it (keep reading on how to achieve it)
+* `storeToFile` - Defaults to false - On Android it allows to capture an image to a file and returning back the file path instead of returning base64 encoded data.

 ```javascript
 let options = {